Using the CEES HPC resources

 Run the script a few times using different settings for the number of rounds and seconds.
 If the process takes very long, cancel it using ctrl-c

-Our goal is to start the script and then use top to monitor it.
+to monitor it.
 But, if the script is running, you can’t type anything anymore in the terminal until the script is finished.
 There are several solutions to this problem, and we will go through some of them.

-The easiest way is to simply open another terminal window, log into the same node, and start top -u username there.
+The easiest way is to simply open another terminal window, log into the same node, and start top -u username

 Now, in your first terminal, start the script with 10 rounds of three seconds: